k-box/k-box/docs/user/documents/upload-edit.md

 There are several options for uploading a file into K-Box:

-1. For videos use the "Create or Add"  → “Video uploader" option
+For _videos_ use the "Create or Add"  → “Video uploader" option

 ![Upload](./img/dms-upload-file-selector.png)

-2. For any other file, use “Create or Add” → “File” or simply drag and drop
+For _any other file_, use “Create or Add” → “File” or simply drag and drop

 ![Upload](./img/dms-upload.png)